Best Way to Sleep With Sciatica: Sleep Positions and Pain Relief Tips

 Understanding Sciatica

 Sciatica is nerve pain that radiates along the path of the sciatic nerve.
 It branches from the lower back through the hips and buttocks, then down each leg.
+The sciatic nerve is the longest in the human body.
+When it becomes compressed or irritated, it causes shooting pain on one side of your body.

 Most cases affect only one side.
 The pain can range from a mild ache to a sharp, burning sensation.